General-soft/General-soft/ROADMAP.md

 Cache dns response in cache for better performance.
 Possibly add other implementations for dns validation `IdentityValidator` in case google dns lookup service is not accessible.

+## Add a way to add new users

+Currently, there is no way to add a new user.